Embedded Counselling Skills for Family Practitioners

 1. Apply embedded counselling skills when working with family members

 2. Apply strategies to support change in families

 3. Use strategies of self-assessment, reflection and supervision to manage and develop effectiveness of this practice.

 - Supporting families in crisis

-- Legal and ethical context
+- Legal and ethical context of counselling families

 - Clinical supervision and reflective practice